Company Logo - Home Link

 This event is free for all visitors, so all you have to do is show up and enjoy the music!

-Boston Jazzfest will be hosted at the Maritime Park in the Seaport on August 25th and 26th, 2023.
+The Boston Jazzfest is hosted at the Maritime Park in the Seaport on August 30 & 31, 2025.

 Find additional fun and free events in the free activities section below.